 You don’t need long to take away an experience that will stay with you long after.
-I’ve visited here three times, all for short trips of one or two days, under varying circumstances.
-First as a student on a string budget, next after a cancelled flight following a business trip, and then my favourite trip, with my boyfriend (Matt), where we met up with my best friend and her family.
+I’ve visited Venice three times.
+All for short trips of one or two days, under varying circumstances.
+First I visited as a student on a string budget.
+Next after a cancelled flight following a business trip.
+And then my favourite trip, with my boyfriend (Matt), where we met up with my best friend and her family.

-While a longer trip would give you ample time to take in everything this city has to offer at a leisurely pace, I think three days is a perfect amount of time to see everything you want to in this city.
+While a longer trip would give you ample time to take in everything this city has to offer at a leisurely pace, I think 3 days in Venice is a perfect amount of time to see everything you want to in this city.
 Here’s how to spend 3 days in Venice.

 Make sure to stroll back by the square in the evening, taking in the bands playing in the background and the sunset over the canal.

 You’ll inevitably get lost somewhere along the maze that is Venice’s streets.
 Embrace it.
 Enjoy it.
-This can take you far from the beaten path and you can discover some really special places.
+You’ll wander off the well-beaten path and you can discover some really special places.
 You never know what you may find.
-Also, if you are looking take home some Murano glass or a new leather wallet, it is best done away from the Rialto Bridge or Piazzo San Marco, as prices are often hiked up on prime tourists routes.
+Also, if you are looking take home some Murano glass or a new leather wallet, buy it away from the Rialto Bridge or Piazzo San Marco.
+Prices are often hiked up on prime tourists routes.

 All that wondering is sure to make you hungry and thirsty, so keep an eye out for pizza and aperitivo bars.
 And make sure to stop for photos when you cross over the always breathtaking Grand Canal.

-Dinner: When you’ve gotten your bearings once again, slip over to the quiet Ristorante Antica Sacrestia on Calle della Corona, only a 5 minute walk from Piazza San Marco.
-The perfect place for a romantic dinner without breaking the bank, and they were kind enough to tolerate our relatively lively group when we came barrelling through their doors.
+When you’ve gotten your bearings once again, slip over to the quiet Ristorante Antica Sacrestia on Calle della Corona.
+It’s only a 5-minute walk from Piazza San Marco and the perfect place for a romantic dinner without breaking the bank.
+They were also kind enough to tolerate our relatively lively group that came barrelling through their doors.
 Expect good quality classics and superb service, oh, and a wine list to die for.

-For museum lovers, you might feel spoilt for choice by what Venice has to offer, and luckily, even those who might usually rather spend their time shopping are likely to find one that peaks their interest.
+For museum lovers, you might feel spoilt for choice by what Venice has to offer.
+Luckily, even those who might usually rather spend their time shopping are likely to find one that piques their interest.
 My favourite was Gallerie dell’Accademia, featuring pre-19th-century art such as that from Bellini, Titian, Tintoretto, Veronese, and Canaletto.
 Go in the morning before it becomes too crowded to truly enjoy.

 Afternoon: Take in the Views

-Go to San Giorgio Maggiore and take the lift to the top of the 18th-century campanile to enjoy the view, which seems to be less crowded than the one in Piazza San Marco, yet you get a better birds-eye view of the network of islands that make up this one-of-a-kind city.
-To get there, take the number 2 vaporetto (water taxi) from the San Marco- San Zaccaria stop, and get off at the next stop.
+Go to San Giorgio Maggiore and take the lift to the top of the 18th-century campanile to enjoy the view.
+It seems to be less crowded than the one in Piazza San Marco, yet you get a better birds-eye view of the network of islands that make up this one-of-a-kind city.
+To get there, take the number 2 vaporetto (water taxi) from the San Marco- San Zaccaria stop.
+Get off at the next stop.
 Enjoy looking out over Venice, seeing the way this unique city is put together.

-Or, if you can’t help but take a gondola ride, now is the time to go, but be wary of being price gouged.
+Or, if you can’t help but take a gondola ride, now is the time to go.
+But be wary of price gouging.
 I’m still yet to take a gondola and I don’t regret it (and my wallet probably thanks me).

-Dinner: Head back through Piazza San Marco, towards Trattoria Al Gazzettino, reasonably priced, great atmosphere, and who can say no to a few complimentary drinks?
+Head back through Piazza San Marco, towards Trattoria Al Gazzettino.
+It’s reasonably priced, great atmosphere, and who can say no to a few complimentary drinks?

-Spend the morning leisurely wondering along the Canale de San Marco, starting from from Piazzo San Marco, down the Riva degli Schiavoni.
-When I was last there, Matt and I grabbed an early lunch to go and a quiet bench in Giardini Reali, a rare moment on our trip to truly relax.
+Spend the morning leisurely wondering along the Canale de San Marco.
+Start at Piazzo San Marco, walking down the Riva degli Schiavoni.
+When I was last there, Matt and I grabbed an early lunch to go and a quiet bench in Giardini Reali.
+It was a rare moment on our trip to truly relax.

 Afternoon: Take a Boat Ride to Burano